GMIMS-DRAGONS: A Faraday Depth Survey of the Northern Sky Covering 350-1030 MHz: Data Processing

 \subsection{Ground Correction}

-With the constant-elevation azimuth scan strategy used, each azimuth in an East or West scan (for each set of \highel and \lowel scans) corresponds to a unique declination (see Figure~\ref{fig:decvsaz}).
+With the constant-elevation azimuth scan strategy used, each azimuth in an east or west scan (for each set of \highel and \lowel scans) corresponds to a unique declination (see Figure~\ref{fig:decvsaz}).
 We begin with the assumption that the sky averages to zero in Stokes $Q$ and $U$ across a large RA range at each declination, and any remaining signal in a narrow declination bin is due to ground contamination from the corresponding azimuth.
 This is a reasonable assumption, given that we expect Stokes $Q$ and $U$ to fluctuate on scales much smaller than the full RA coverage.
-We averaged the data in $1\arcdeg$-wide declination bins separately for East, West, \highel and \lowel sets of scans to produce a ground profile in Stokes $Q$ and $U$ at each frequency (examples in Figures~\ref{fig:groundhigh} and \ref{fig:groundlow}).
+We averaged the data in $1\arcdeg$-wide declination bins separately for east, west, \highel and \lowel sets of scans to produce a ground profile in Stokes $Q$ and $U$ at each frequency (examples in Figures~\ref{fig:groundhigh} and \ref{fig:groundlow}).
 These profiles, which we subtracted from the data, represent the azimuth-dependent component of the ground contribution, while the constant component is already subtracted for each scan in Step 4 described in Section~\ref{subsec:filter}.

 The effectiveness of the ground correction improved when we calculated separate ground profiles for each of the three survey phases to account for seasonal variation, and subtracted these from the data accordingly.
 This is not unexpected, as ground properties at low frequencies vary rapidly with water content \citep{Hall1979}.
-The ground profiles for the three phases are shown as the red, yellow and blue lines in Figures~\ref{fig:groundhigh} and \ref{fig:groundlow}.
+The ground profiles for the three phases are shown as the red, yellow, and blue lines in Figures~\ref{fig:groundhigh} and \ref{fig:groundlow}.
 The dashed black line in each panel depicts the elevation profile of the horizon around the DRAO.
 Particularly in Stokes $Q$, there is a strong resemblance between the derived ground profiles and the physical features of the horizon.
-We expect the ground emission to be vertically polarized, therefore primarily appearing as positive Stokes $Q$.
-Since the constant component of the ground emission is already subtracted in Figures~\ref{fig:groundhigh} and \ref{fig:groundlow}, these profiles do not show whether ground Stokes $Q$ is always positive.
-As well, on rough mountainous terrain the ground emission will be polarized perpendicular to the local ground surface, and there may be considerable Stokes $U$ and negative Stokes $Q$ components.
-These effects are more pronounced at lower frequencies.